Vaccines: Science, Undone Science and Anti-Science

 Reply Reply 13/03/2017

-As I made very clear in my article, I am not a supporter of Pauline Hanson and her politics.
+I’m not weighing in on Pauline Hanson and her politics.
 My specific concern is that her expression of the idea that people have the right to investigate the vaccination issue for themselves has created such a maelstrom.
 It’s true that our society has many institutions charged with our safety and that this makes for a more civilised society, but we are derelict in our duty as citizens if we don’t hold these institutions accountable, ask for the evidence that supports their policies, and demand open debate on topics that affect us.
 As Machiavelli, wrote, the greatest enemy of free, democratic government is complacent and self-interested citizens who don’t jealously guard their liberties.

 Leave A Response